DeveloperFromUkraine/some-repo/src/avatar-group/README.md

     * Optional input.
 Default value is false.
     * Whether to show the avatar group in context.
     * Causes the counter (if enabled) to render horizontal ellipsis (...).
-    * Renders a view all button below the avatar group.
+    * Renders a view all button below the avatar group IF the viewAllLink is provided.

   * @Input() showTooltips: boolean
     * Optional input.
 Default value is true.